mku11/Salmon-AES-CTR/README.md

 * AES-256 in CTR Mode with HMAC SHA-256 authentication.
 * Password based key derivation with PBKDF2 SHA-256.
 * Fast parallel encryption/decryption operations with seekable stream support.
-* Virtual drive API for creating encrypted drives.
+* API for creating virtual encrypted drives.
-* Abstract API for integrating with any filesystem, network files, and custom streams.
+* Abstract API for extending with other filesystems, network files, and custom streams.
 * Fast native AES-NI intrinsics for Intel x86 and ARM64 written in C.
-* Protected file-based nonce sequencer with encrypted SHA-256 checksum.
+* Protected file-based nonce sequencer with encrypted SHA-256 checksum (Windows only).
 * System protected nonce sequencer with encrypted SHA-256 checksum via an optional Windows Service.

 ## Applications